umutamac/employee-directory/README.md

 This app uses React JS to display the items using refactored components.
 The sorting options do not cause a refresh of the page due to the being a one-page app based on React.
 This was a practice app to get familiar with using and understanding React JS.

-The styling on the page involves Bootstrap CSS to create a simple, quick front-end creation.
+The styling on the page involves Bootstrap CSS to quickly create a simple front-end.

 ## Installation
 None!
 Just go to deployed app at https://umutamac.github.io/employee-directory/